 Walking the Anza Trail here is a pleasant (and easy!) way to remember the tangled history of the land where Jesuit and Franciscan missionaries both traded with and clashed with the O’odham and Apache.
 And where Juan Bautista and his 300 colonists stopped to plan for their historic journey west.

-If walking from Tubac Presido to Tumacácori, the one-way, four-mile trail ends at the remains of the church of the Mission San José de Tumacácori.
+If walking from Tubac Presidio to Tumacácori, the one-way, four-mile trail ends at the remains of the church of the Mission San José de Tumacácori.
 It’s a fascinating way to end a walk through history.

-If you’re lucky like I was on the day that I visited, there will be a shuttle to take you one-way and you may even get a taste of warm, homemade tortillas outside the mission at Tumacácori.
+If you’re lucky like I was on the day that I visited, there will be a shuttle to take you one way and you may even get a taste of warm, homemade tortillas outside the mission at Tumacácori.

 Start at the visitor center of either the Tumacácori National Historical Park (1895 E Frontage Road, Tumacacori, AZ) or the Tubac Presidio State Park (One Burruel Street, Tubac)